TheNoobInventor/lidarbot/README.md

 The `twist_mux` configuration file is in [`twist_mux.yaml`](./lidarbot_teleop/config/twist_mux.yaml), and is used in the gazebo and lidarbot bringup launch files, [`gazebo_launch.py`](./lidarbot_gazebo/launch/gazebo_launch.py) and [`lidarbot_bringup_launch.py`](./lidarbot_bringup/launch/lidarbot_bringup_launch.py) respectively.

-It can be observed from the configuration file, that the joystick commmand velocity source has a higher priority, with an assigned value of 100,compared to the navigation velocity source that is assigned a value of 10.
+It can be observed from the configuration file, that the joystick commmand velocity source has a higher priority, with an assigned value of `100`, compared to the navigation velocity source that is assigned a value of `10`.

 ```
 twist_mux: